cecolby11/msds-434-project/README.md

 ## Project Background

+My work as a university developer on covid-19 related infrastructure and applications in the last year provided the inspiration for this project topic.

 Sophisticated dashboards and predictions with machine learning are widely available on the web.
 These solutions help organizations respond to Covid19 by examining trends such as cases by county or country, or by providing targeted solutions such as special event planning.

-The university needs to deploy its own targeted solutions and models with internal data sources in order to better support its response to constantly evolving conditions.
+The university would also benefit from deploy its own targeted solutions and models with internal data sources in order to better support its response to constantly evolving conditions.
 For example, understanding the impact of seasonal trends throughout the academic year such as the effect on case counts of beginning a new school year or returning from holiday breaks is critical in order to inform policy decisions around testing, masking, and remote learning.
 Furthermore the university needs the ability to examine these trends across university-specific groups such as undergraduate students, graduate students, faculty, and staff.

 The current Covid19 dashboard reports on descriptive weekly statistics such as case counts, however as the pandemic continues to evolve and the organization accumulates more historical Covid19 data it becomes imperative to incorporate predictive solutions into its response.